Drug Evaluation Committee 2012-06 The Scope of Required Records of Deviations from the Clinical Trial Protocol (Part 4)

 Please tell us how to keep records of deviations from the clinical trial protocol.

-Recently, a screening test was conducted with an extended screening period as a deviation that was not intended to avoid immediate danger to the subject.
-The site confirmed that the deviation was recorded as a deviation in the GCP compliance section of the clinical trial status report.
+The screening test was conducted with an extended screening period as a deviation that was not intended to avoid immediate danger to the subject.
+The Investigator Site confirmed that the deviation was noted in the GCP compliance section of the Investigator Site's clinical trial status report.
 GCP states that all deviations must be recorded.
-However, if there is a record in the Investigational Procedure Report, as in this case, is it mandatory to record the deviations in the original documents such as the medical record?
+However, if there is a record of the deviation in the Investigational Procedure Report, as in this case, is it mandatory to record the deviation in the original documents such as medical records?

 JPMA's Opinion